Pylon Field

 Pylon Field was a small airport located in southwest Arlington, Texas, United States.
-The 1,800-foot runway was originally built in 1960.
+It was originally built in 1960.
+The airport had a single 1,800-foot unpaved runway.

+In 1973, the airport was sold to Arlington ISD, who gave the owners two years to close the airport.
 The airport was closed in 1975.

+The airport housed and sold airplanes, most of which belonging to "new owners" who look lessons and purchased their planes at the airport.

 The former location of the airport runway is now the parking lot for the baseball fields at Martin High School in Arlington.